 For people of all faiths and none.
 The Chaplaincy and the Peace Garden were designed by students for your benefit.
 Whether you wish to pray, light a candle or take a moment, the chaplaincy door is always open.
 Throughout the year, the Chaplaincy welcomes people of many religions and none.
 Students and staff visit the Chaplaincy on both a regular and ad-hoc basis.
 The Chaplaincy is responsible for many community events and leads Remembrance services throughout the year, as well as services of reflection.

 College is a time where you will be making important decisions about your future.
 Our dedicated Careers Advisers provide you with the support and guidance to make informed choices.
 From CV help to UCAS applications to interview preparation, our careers advisers are here to answer your questions and help you understand your options.
 You can make an appointment to visit the Careers department at the Student Services Reception.
 You can also drop in to the Careers Department, just off the main corridor of the main building, or email them at email@example.com

-Our professional team of Learning Assistants are based across the Library, Learning Commons and ST1.1.
+Our professional team of Learning Assistants are based across the Library, IT Centre and ST1.1.
 They offer help and guidance throughout our IT and Learning Resource areas.
 Whether you want to take out a book, find an online resource or need to print something, the Learning Assistants are situated in our Learning Zones to help you!